Ali Larter Reacts to Leonard Roberts' Claim She Caused 'Heroes' Exit

-Ali Larter Reacts to 'Heroes' Co-Star Leonard Roberts' Claim She Was Responsible for His Exit
+Leonard Roberts Claims ‘Heroes’ Co-Star Ali Larter Was Responsible for His Exit, Actress Apologizes

-Leonard Roberts has spoken out about his contentious time on Heroes with Ali Larter -- but she says his recollection doesn't line up with her experience on the show.
-In a statement to ET on Wednesday, the actress reacted to Roberts' claim that she was responsible for his exit from Heroes in season 2.

-"I am deeply saddened to hear about Leonard Roberts’ experience on Heroes and I am heartbroken reading his perception of our relationship, which absolutely doesn’t match my memory nor experience on the show," Larter said in a statement to ET.
-"I respect Leonard as an artist and I applaud him or anyone using their voice and platform.
-I am truly sorry for any role I may have played in his painful experience during that time and I wish him and his family the very best."
+Larter and Roberts played married couple Niki Sanders and D.L.
+Hawkins on Heroes, though D.L. was killed off before season 2 began (he later returned for two episodes to wrap up his storyline).

-In his essay, Roberts described a contentious relationship with Larter, who he alleges would push back on scenes with him.
-He recalled one bedroom scene in particular, in which he claims Larter refused to expose even just her shoulders, despite the fact that that she had "exuberantly" played a scene "involving overt sexuality while wearing lingerie" with white co-star Adrian Pasdar, who played Nathan Petrelli.
-"I couldn’t help wondering whether race was a factor," Roberts wrote.
+In his essay, Roberts alleges Larter would often push back on scenes with him.
+He recalled one bedroom scene in particular, in which he claims Larter refused to expose her shoulders, at the request of the episode's director.
+According to Roberts, Larter then requested a meeting with the show's creators on set and had "an intense and loud conversation in which she expressed she had never been so disrespected — as an actress, a woman or a human being."
+Roberts asked his co-star Adrian Pasdar, who played Nathan Petrelli, if Larter had reacted similarly during their intimate scene to which he recalled her "openness to collaboration."

 Roberts also alleged that executive producer Dennis Hammer told him, "Don’t think of this as a situation where the Black man loses and the white woman wins."